Listen & Download

-Allyson has been acting since she was 4 years old.
-Her first role was one of the witches in Macbeth.
-No, really.
-She grew up training on the stages of black box theaters in New York City, and ran a theatre company called Brain Balm.
-Eight days before her 30th birthday, she left NY to pursue a career in film and television in Los Angeles.
-She played “Mom” in several national commercials and did a series of co-star roles on TV dramas.
-Then she fell in love with audiobooks.
-She started in 2007 and trained in the studios of Penguin Random House.
-She an AudioFile Earphones Award for Brave Enough, a memoir by Jessie Diggins, and for The Divinity of Second Changes, a novel by Kaya McLaren.
-She was a 2017 Society of Voice Arts and Sciences nominee for the scientific non-fiction audiobook Becoming Brilliant.
-Allyson also uses her voice talents in commercials, animation, and video games.
+Allyson’s first acting role was a witch in Macbeth when she was 4 years old.
+She has a BA in theatre, with a minor in Women’s Studies.
+She trained with Terry Schreiber at T. Schreiber Studio, and performed for 9 years on the stages of black box theaters in New York City.
+She also helped run an indie theatre company, Brain Balm.
+Moving to LA in 2007, she was a part of The Production Company.
+On-screen, she has played “Mom” in several national commercials.
+She was a Best Actress nominee from Ad Age for her role as a Kevin’s frantic mom in a Duracell Brickhouse Locator Commercial-perhaps you’ve seen it, it is firmly in the zeitgeist, and has roles in TV dramas and comedies.
+Her audiobook career started in 2007 where she learned in the studios of Penguin Random House.
+She records for all major publishers and producers.
+She has an AudioFile Earphones Award for Brave Enough, a memoir by Olympic Gold Medalist Jessie Diggins, and for The Divinity of Second Changes, a novel by Kaya McLaren.
+She was a 2017 Society of Voice Arts and Sciences nominee for the scientific non-fiction title, Becoming Brilliant.
+Allyson also uses her voice talents in commercials and video games.
 Clients hire Allyson for her authenticity, creativity, and professionalism and depend on her to deliver exceptional narration.

 United Way of Atlanta

 (Allyson)…is perfect at nailing dry humor and exhausted-by-life characters

 Narrator Allyson Ryan expertly engages listeners”…..
 Ryan creates compelling distinctions between the characters and between the time periods